 Decision Stage: The buyer chooses a solution.

 When applying this to multifamily housing, it’s important to get the right content in front of renters at the right time.
-You don’t want a RENT NOW button flashing on your site when a user first stumbles upon your property.
+You do not want a RENT NOW button flashing on your site when a user first stumbles upon your property.
 Purchases start with needs that are often paired with many unanswered questions.
-In order to gain the buyer’s trust, you’ll want to be a resource — not a salesman.
+In order to gain the buyer’s trust, you will want to be a resource — not a salesman.

 In the awareness stage, buyers are not yet aware that your product or property is an option.
 While your audience is in the process of sorting through information in this stage, it’s important to make them aware of your property without being too aggressive.

 If you are positioned to provide specific solutions to these needs, you will become part of their consideration.
-Blog about the pain points, questions, or concerns your potential renters have, and be sure to optimize keywords on your website and blog so that you rank high on Google for search terms.
+Blog about your potential renters’ pain points, questions, or concerns.
+Be sure to optimize keywords on your website and blog so that you rank high on Google for search terms.

-In the digitally-charged world we live in, a majority of your renters will be searching online or through Google searches.
-According to RentecDirect, 72% of respondents use the Internet first when starting a search for an apartment.
+In our digitally-charged world, a majority of your renters are searching online.
+According to RentecDirect, 72 percent of respondents use the internet first when starting a search for an apartment.

 Now that buyers are aware of your property, they move into the consideration stage.
-They have evaluated different options through research, and still need more in-depth information before making a final decision.
+They have evaluated different options through research and need more in-depth information before making a final decision.

-In this stage, it’s fair to start bringing in the competitive advantage of your property while always connecting it to an underlying pain point of your audience.
-When your persona is in this stage, they’re open to weighing pros and cons of multiple options and will research in more depth to find the best solution.
+In this stage, it is fair to start bringing in the competitive advantage of your property while connecting it to an underlying pain point of your audience.
+When your persona is in this stage, they are open to weighing pros and cons of multiple options.

-In this stage, residents are now prepared to make a decision, but still need quite a bit of information to feel confident they are making the right one.
+In this stage, residents are now prepared to make a decision.
+However, they still need quite a bit of information to feel confident they are making the right decision.
 Supply them with opportunities to tour your community in person or virtually.
 Invite them to a community event to experience the personality of the property first hand.
-When a resident transitions to the decision stage, they’re open to forward offers or content that directs them to more information.
+When a resident transitions to the decision stage, they are open to forward offers or content that directs them to more information.
 After all, they want to make the right decision, just as much as you want them to!

-It’s important to always keep the buyer’s journey in mind when marketing to potential residents, otherwise you’re likely presenting the wrong content at the wrong time.
+It is important to always keep the buyer’s journey in mind when marketing to potential residents; otherwise, you are likely presenting the wrong content at the wrong time.
 Inbound marketing drives this methodology home by making these stages the core of a marketing plan.
-Having personas isn’t always enough — go beyond by identifying where in the buyer’s journey a persona is, which amplifies your strategy.
+Having personas is not always enough — go beyond by identifying where your persona is in the buyer’s journey.